Death of Tūheitia: Thursday, 5 September

 5 September 2024 was the final day of the tangi.
 Tūheitia's daughter and youngest child, Nga wai hono i te po, was announced as the new monarch by leaders of tribes associated with the Kīngitanga, including the Tekau-mā-rua ("Twelve"), a council of senior Kīngitanga advisers from across the country.
 She was subsequently acclaimed as Queen by the process of Te Whakawahinga.
-Using the original 1858 Bible of Pōtatau Te Wherowhero, Archbishop Don Tamihere used sacred oils to bestow "prestige, sacredness, power and spiritual essence" upon the new Queen in the presence of her late father.
+Using the original 1858 Bible of Pōtatau Te Wherowhero, Archbishop Don Tamihere used sacred oils to bestow "prestige, sacredness, power and spiritual essence" upon the new Queen in the presence of her father's remains.

 After the enthronement ceremony, Tūheitia's body was carried by pallbearers to his hearse, where a procession began down to the banks of the Waikato River, with crowds of mourners in attendance.
 A guard of honour from Ngāti Mahuta and the New Zealand Defence Force guarded the casket and guided it to the banks.
 His body was placed onto the waka Tātahi Ora.

 The waka, also bearing the new queen, travelled 10 kilometres down the river to Mount Taupiri, where Māori monarchs are buried in unmarked graves as a sign of equality among their people.
 A train was hired to take mourners from Tūrangawaewae to the burial grounds.
 The waka journey took two hours.
 His casket was carried up 300 steps to the site of the grave by members of the Taniwharau and Tūrangawaewae Rugby League Clubs, with traditional ropes supporting them by Raungaiti Rugby Club.
 A small private service was then conducted at the grave.